taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - 12 Essential Skills for Software Architects (2011) by Dave Hendricksen
 - 12 More Essential Skills for Software Architects (2014) by Dave Hendricksen
 - Solutions Architect's Handbook: Kick-start your solutions architect career by learning architecture design principles and strategies (2020) by Saurabh Shrivastava, Neelanjali Srivastav, Kamal Arora
+- Design It!: From Programmer to Software Architect (2017) by Michael Keeling

 Articles